joe-principe/zzz/README.md

 Press enter, space, or keypad enter to select.

-NOTE: The game can't be quit early.
-You have to finish the game in order to close the application.
-The game doesn't respond to Ctrl-C from the terminal :(

 ## GUI
 Click on buttons and squares with your mouse.
 Note that the game is 600x800 resolution, so make sure your monitor is >= 800 pixels high